umair13adil/RxLogs/README.md

 ###### Apply Custom Formats:

+You can apply following log formats:

+*1. LogFormatter.FORMAT_CURLY
+*2. LogFormatter.FORMAT_SQUARE
+*3. LogFormatter.FORMAT_CSV
+*4. LogFormatter.FORMAT_CUSTOM

+To apply CSV format, you need to provide deliminator, by default it is comma ','.
+To apply custom formats you need to provide opening & closing character.
+Like {},[], ' ' etc

 1. {TAG}   {FUNCTION_NAME}   {YOUR_LOGGED_EVENT}   {07:05:2017 11:22:17 AM}   {Info}
 2. [TAG]   [FUNCTION_NAME]   [YOUR_LOGGED_EVENT]   [07:05:2017 11:22:17 AM]   [Info]